faical-yannick-congo/reprozip/README.md

 It will soon be linked to an official CoRR instance and be added as an application that users registered could use to push their Reprozip records.

-After standing an instance of CoRR, to allow users to use this version of Reprozip, please contact me (Faical Yannick P. Congo) or look into reprozip/reprozip/main.py and search for:
+After standing an instance of CoRR, to allow users to use your version of Reprozip or any tools, you must create your application instance in CoRR and provide the access token to the users.You will find it on the applications dashboard.

-    token = "48a81007a6bda75b2543d4a0bc97e6ea6665c0e1f16237ad492f00f15a32198c"

-Replace the token by the newly created application token of Reprozip produced by your CoRR instance and provide this code to your user.

-We are working to make many instances of CoRR interoperable with the same Reprozip code.
-So contacting me would be the most sustainable effort.
+Inform the users to place the token in the app key of the config file downloadable from their home account view.

+The aim here is to minimize many instances of the same app running.
+So before creating records from an app that you provide, please ensure that this app is not provisionned already by querying its name.

 ## Note